A topic from the subject of Biochemistry in Chemistry.

 • Entropy: A measure of the disorder of a system.

-• Free energy: The amount of energy available to do work.
+• Gibbs Free Energy (Free energy): The amount of energy available to do work at a constant temperature and pressure.
+(Corrected for clarity)

 • Metabolism: The totality of chemical reactions that take place in a living organism.